akashsoti/akashsoti.github.io/_posts/2017-7-15-ola-shuttle-case-study.markdown

 			User study
 	</h3>
 	<p>
-			Our users are those who travel to work on a daily basis, ocassionally using multiple modes of transportation.
+			Our users are those who travel to work on a daily basis, occasionally using multiple modes of transportation.
 	</p>
 	<p>
 			Here are a few questions that we asked our users to chart down their existing user journey: